esp8266/Arduino/doc/faq/a06-global-build-options.rst

 How to specify global build defines and options
 ===============================================

-To create global defines for a Sketch, create a file with a name based on your sketch’s file name followed by ``.globals.h`` in the Sketch folder.
-For example, if the main Sketch file is named ``LowWatermark.ino``, its global defines file would be ``LowWatermark.ino.globals.h``.
+To create globally usable macro definitions for a Sketch, create a file with a name based on your Sketch’s file name followed by ``.globals.h`` in the Sketch folder.
+For example, if the main Sketch file is named ``LowWatermark.ino``, its global ``.h`` file would be ``LowWatermark.ino.globals.h``.
 This file will be implicitly included with every module built for your Sketch.
 Do not directly include it in any of your sketch files or in any other source files.
 There is no need to create empty/dummy files, when not used.

-This global define ``.h`` also supports embedding compiler command-line options in a unique “C” block comment.
+This global ``.h`` also supports embedding compiler command-line options in a unique “C” block comment.
 Compiler options are placed in a “C” block comment starting with ``/*@create-file:build.opt@``.
 This signature line must be alone on a single line.
 The block comment ending ``*/`` should also be alone on a single line.
 In between, place your compiler command-line options just as you would have for the GCC @file